misadz/IRAutomation-AWS/README.md

 ![image](https://user-images.githubusercontent.com/10083600/120259000-0ce02600-c2ce-11eb-9fac-ea37f7077c79.png)

 5. Test

-  Copy the provided [ Test-GuardDutyFindings.json ] file
+Copy the provided [ Test-GuardDutyFindings.json ] file.
 Replace the instance ID [ i-02bd22d56a353de42 ] by one of the Target Account instance ID Replace the accountId [ 000000000000 ] by one of the Target Account Account ID Open the Security Account in lambda [ 0-sec-ir-0-parseEventAndStartForensic ] Lambda function create a test with the JSON content and run